thejud/text-processing-cookbook/README.md

 ### Find duplicate items

     cat data | sort | uniq -d

+### Find lines that are in one file, but not in another

+Sometimes I have a list of all files, and then a list of files that I want to keep, and I need to subtract the keepers aand work on the rest.

+If both files are sorted (or can be sorted), then you can use either the `comm` utility, or `diff`.

+comm takes two files, and reports of files that are in a, b or both.

+So, to file files that are in `all`, but not in 'keep', tell comm to suppress the lines in the second file (-2), and in both files (-3):

+    comm -23 all keep

+You can also grep the output of diff, which is most useful if you want to get a bit of context around missing lines.
+Lines removed from the first file are prefixed with a ' <', or '-' in unified (-u) mode.
+You'll need to do a little post-processing on the output to remove the diff characters, so `comm` is often an easier choice.

+    diff -u all keep | egrep '^-'

+If it's not practical to sort the files, then you may need to do a little actual coding to put the lines from one file into a dictionary or set, and remove the lines from the other.

+### Split data into files based on a field

+awk has a really simple way to split data into separate files based on a field.

+`{print > $1}`, which prints the line into a file named in the first column.

+Here's a more concrete example, using this techinque in conjuction with a program called `average` that, not surprisingly, computes the average of its inputs.
+The input is a request rate, and the date portion of a timestamp extracted from a log file:

+The input date:

+    10:50:41 $ head -5 /tmp/a
+     2017-11-22	17918
+     2017-11-22	22122
+     2017-11-22	23859
+     2017-11-22	24926
+     2017-11-22	25590

+Put each rate into a file named for the day:

+    10:51:12 $ awk '{ print $2>$1}' /tmp/a

+Verify the files:

+    10:51:30 $ ls
+     2017-11-22  2017-11-23  2017-11-24  2017-11-25  2017-11-26  2017-11-27

+Finally, compute an average based on a special purpose program (or your own oneliner)

+    10:51:39 $ for f in 2017*;do  echo -n "$f "; average $f; done;
+     2017-11-22 28623.5339943343
+     2017-11-23 32164.1470966969
+     2017-11-24 41606.0775438271
+     2017-11-25 44660.3379886831
+     2017-11-26 43758.5492501466
+     2017-11-27 43080.1879794521

+Naturally, there are other ways to do this specific computation, e.g. `cat /tmp/a | datamash --group 1 mean 2`, but sometimes it's useful to split the files for later processing.

+See http://www.theunixschool.com/2012/06/awk-10-examples-to-split-file-into.html for some more examples.

+## Frequency counts and distributions

 ### get a frequency count of items, or find common items